 Each course is comprised of 5-7 one-hour lessons.
 Each lesson, in turn, is divided into 3-4 topics introduced by videos of varying lengths (usually 15-20 minutes).
 Following each video, you may be asked to complete a reflection or an exercise before proceeding to the next topic.
 At the end of each lesson, we may also ask for an assessment to help us evaluate course effectiveness.
 Every 2-3 lessons there will be an opportunity to discuss, process, and integrate the course material in person in small-group discipleship communities.

 Yes.
 Upon completion of the 3-year formation, you will receive official recognition from your bishop that you have been prepared to assist others in the following of Christ within your diocese.
-You will also receive certification from the internationally recognized Catherine of Siena Institute.
+You will also receive certification from the Lay Mission Project itself.

 Catechesis is an education-based approach focusing on knowledge of the faith.
 Those who train to become catechists are certified to instruct others in the principles handed down through Scripture and Tradition.
 While the Lay Mission Project builds upon and refers back to knowledge of the faith, its method and its goal are personal transformation.
 In other words, the objective of the Lay Mission Project is to form apostles who see with the eyes of Christ and serve as agents of the Gospel in the world.
 Within the body of the Church, the Lay Mission Project complements catechesis.
 Whereas catechesis focuses on the nature of the Church and her teachings, the Lay Mission Project aims, more primarily, to bring the Church into the world.
 Those who take the specialization track of catechesis and faith formation will not only be given the tools for catechesis, but also will be formed in a way to assist in the formation of others.